 Harvest your junk paper for making tags, journal cards, and covers for junk journals.

 Where to store the papers?

-Category labelled folders are in a plastic storage bin (made for hanging file folders).
+2. Category labelled folders are in a plastic storage bin (made for hanging file folders).
 Because all the paper is covered by the lid of the box, it stays clean and dust free.

 - envelopes (for tuck spots)

 - magazine pictures (for decorating tags and pages)

 3. In an old ring binder, there are plastic sleeves with sturdier materials inside.
 These include:

 - scrap cardboard (for tags, or reinforcing)

 - patterned paper strips (for altered paper clips)